Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 3. Drain and store your garden hoses

 After you disconnect your garden hoses, be sure to properly drain them!
-If you plan to store them indoors, like in your garage or basement, making sure all water is drained can help you avoid a mess later on!
-If you are storing your garden hoses in a shed, draining the water can help ensure your hoses don’t freeze and burst during the cold winter months.
+If you store them indoors, like in a garage or basement, be sure to drain all the water to prevent a mess later.

 4. Cover your faucets